 Among the oldest living organisms on earth are olive trees; some of them are thousands of years old and still yielding crops (read our article on the name Gethsemane).
 Crop yielding commonly happens only once in two years and a production cycle starts with the budding of a vast amount of blossoms.
 Olive yields are normally enormous for a healthy olive tree, but in spring an olive tree carries many more blossoms than there will be olives as many of the blossoms will fall off before turning into olives (Job 15:33).

-This appearance of vast amounts of flowers was among the primary signs that spring, the commencement of the agricultural year, had come (Song of Songs 2:12, Hosea 14:6).
+This appearance of vast amounts of flowers was among the primary signs that spring, the commencement of the agricultural year, had come (Song of Solomon 2:12, Hosea 14:6).
 The month of spring (April-May) was in Canaan known as Ziv (זו), which we here at Abarim Publications suspect to come from the same root זהה (zhh) as does our word זית (zayit).
 The month Ziv was thus the month of sprouting, whereas the olive was the sprouter.
 Note that the name Ziv is spelled the same as a rare variant of the demonstrative pronoun זה (zeh) or זאת (zo't), meaning this or which.